-8.1.3.6 URBAN CORRIDOR DESIGNATION
+8.1.3(7) URBAN CORRIDOR DESIGNATION

-- a) To encourage development along key Major Arterial or Multi-Purpose Arterial Streets that shall serve as areas of concentration for mixed use development with residential, retail, service commercial, office, entertainment, public service facilities and institutional uses, and open space uses. - b) To recognize the development of Intensification Corridors will occur over time, and that the timing of re-development may vary from one segment to another, depending on the existing built form, and re-development pressures. - c) To encourage higher intensity, transit-supportive and pedestrian-oriented mixed use development in a compact urban form, while retaining compatibility with nearby land uses.
+- a) To provide locations in the city along key Major Arterial or Multi-Purpose Arterial Streets that will serve as areas of concentration for mixed use development in a compact built form, with residential, retail, service commercial, office, entertainment, public service facilities and institutional uses, and open space uses. - b) To provide opportunities for a range of small and medium-scale retail and service commercial uses, and public service facilities in locations that meet residents' day-to-day and weekly goods and service needs. - c) To recognize the development of Intensification Corridors will occur over time, and that the timing of development may vary from one segment to another, depending on the existing built form, and development pressures. - d) To encourage higher intensity, transit-supportive and pedestrian-oriented mixed use development in a compact built form, while retaining compatibility with the surrounding area. - e) To permit mixed use development on individual sites where various combinations of residential, retail, service commercial, office and other uses are located, or on sites where residential, retail, office and other uses are located next to one another. - f) To protect the planned commercial function within Urban Corridors.

-- d) To permit mixed use development on individual sites where various combinations of residential, retail, service commercial, office and other uses are located, or on sites where residential, retail, office and other uses are located next to one another. - e) To provide opportunities for a range of small and medium-scale retail and service commercial uses, and public service facilities in locations that meet residents' day-to-day and weekly goods and service needs. - f) To retain a significant retail presence within Urban Corridors, but in a more compact urban form, and protect the planned commercial function of the designation. - g) To ensure development along Intensification Corridors provides a safe, accessible and attractive pedestrian environment with connections to adjacent residential neighbourhoods and Areas of Employment.
+g) To ensure development along Urban Corridors provides a safe, accessible and attractive pedestrian environment with connections to adjacent residential neighbourhoods and Areas of Employment.